-This play-based session on “building your relationships” toolkit will offer engaging practitioner and research perspectives on the intentional and explicit integration of social and emotional learning (SEL)-based activities into building and branding site teams’ and programs’ relational climate.
-This session is perfect for practitioners committed to building a strong culture of SEL within their programs.
+This play-based session on “building your relationships” toolkit offered engaging practitioner and research perspectives on the intentional and explicit integration of social and emotional learning (SEL)-based activities into building and branding site teams’ and programs’ relational climate.
+This session was perfect for practitioners committed to building a strong culture of SEL within their programs.

 Ready, Set, Escape!